 In November of 2007 my brother killed a squirrel by firing an air rifle from inside the house, traveling through two rooms, through an open window, and into the flesh of the squirrel.
-At the time I was vegetarian and chronic diarist at the time, I wrote down my feelings immediately afterwards.
+At the time I was vegetarian and chronic diarist at the time and I wrote down my feelings immediately afterwards.
 I recently found my diary and have posted the diary below in its original form.

 A lot of the sentences aren’t well written, but I recall I was so angry at him, that this writing is very raw.
 It is also incomplete.
-If I recall correctly, I wrote this write after it happened as my brother and I drove to the dentist together.
+If I recall correctly, I wrote this right after it happened as my brother and I drove to the dentist together.
 It isn’t much of an ending.
 I wanted to finish it but I never got back to it.
 From what I can tell, no other entries mention this event.

 It’s also very interesting to me how much my writing style has changed.
 Now that I’m a working person, my writing is very different than the idealistic English major I was at the time.